sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 1. DHCP packet is received by hardware on a front panel interface and trapped to CPU.
 The packet gets thru the KNET driver and Linux Network Stack and eventually gets delivered to pacd socket listening on the kernel interface associated with the given front panel interface.
 2. Pacd sends an Client Authenticate netlink message along with the received PDU MAC.
 3. mabd interacts with RADIUS server to authenticate the given client based on the MAC.
-4. On successful authentication of a client, mabd sends an Client Authenticated netlink message to pacd with all the atheization parameters like VLAN and DACL.
+4. On successful authentication of a client, mabd sends an Client Authenticated netlink message to pacd with all the authorization parameters like VLAN and DACL.
 5. pacd proceeds to authorize the client by writing PAC_AUTHORIZE_TABLE on APPL_DB.
 RADIUS authorization parameters like dynamic VLAN, dynamic ACL are created by writing on their tables on STATE_DB.
 6. Orchagent in SWSS docker gets notified about changes in APPL_DB and responds by translating the APPL_DB changes to respective sairedis calls.
 7. Sairedis APIs write into ASIC_DB.